WABA Helmet Committee

 The Bicycle Helmet Safety Institute Documentation Center now has a total of 302 documents.
 Attached is an update of the annotated bibliography you have already received with previous Updates.
 Most of the documents are available from us.
 Please remember that we are always looking for studies, articles, pamphlets, and almost anything about helmets not on our list.
 We update the bibliography at least once a week.
 You can get a new copy by phoning or writing us, sending $5.
 We provide it on paper or an IBM PC compatible 5.25" DSDD disk.

-(Note: BHSI closed the Documentation Center after putting up it's Web server in 1995.)
+(Note: BHSI closed the Documentation Center after putting up its website in 1995.)

 BHSI: Some Things Change But We Are Still Seeking Funding for our Test Rig and Other Encouragement